KnownSubset/CSE559-FaceDetector/readme.markdown

 Both of matlab functions use a mix of other functions contained within the same repository, some of which I am surprised work all together.

 ### Processed images

+ It can be seen that the cascade filters did a better job at identifying faces than the non cascade that look more like white washed images.

  ![lotr 441x500](https://github.com/KnownSubset/CSE559-facedetector/raw/master/data/lotr_cast1.jpg "lotr 441x500")